 Level

-Our Lower Secondary Art and Design homeschooling course introduces your child to new skills and techniques that will allow them to express their ideas and creativity.
+Our Year 7-9 Art and Design homeschooling courses introduce your child to new skills and techniques that will allow them to express their ideas and creativity.
 They’ll learn how to:

 An ideal foundation for our IGCSE™ Art and Design course, studying this subject at Lower Secondary will help them build their creative skills and understanding through a balanced mix of online and offline study, which they can explore at their own pace.